-Detectives of the Criminal Investigation Division are on call 24 hours a day, 7 days a week, 365 days a year working cases across St. Mary Parish.
+Detectives of the Criminal Investigation Section are on call 24 hours a day, 7 days a week, 365 days a year working cases across St. Mary Parish.

 In 2013, detectives investigated four homicides making an arrest or arrests in each case.
 The solved murder cases are a direct result of the efforts of detectives in collecting and corroborating evidence and submitting DNA evidence from the crime scenes to the Acadiana Crime Laboratory for analysis.

-Information on suspected criminal activities or current investigations may be sent to detectives at email@example.com or by contacting the Criminal Investigation Division at 337-828-1960 or 985-384-1622.
+Information on suspected criminal activities or current investigations may be sent to detectives at email@example.com or by contacting the Criminal Investigation Section at 337-828-1960 or 985-384-1622.

 Criminal Investigation Division

-In 2016, Blanchard was promoted to Captain.
-Blanchard brings a wealth of experience in criminal investigation techniques and procedures.
-He currently supervises the work of detectives, juvenile detectives, school resource officers (including DARE), and evidence custodians.
+In 2016, Blanchard was promoted to Captain and placed in command of the Investigations Section.
+Blanchard was able to call upon his wealth of experience in criminal investigation techniques and procedures as he supervised the work of detectives, juvenile detectives, school resource officers (including DARE), and evidence custodians.